-BHOPAL: Veteran actress Sharmila Tagore has filed a grievance on behalf of the Bhopal royal circle of relatives towards occupants of top residential belonging inside the picturesque Koh-e-Fiza place Bhopal, following which the district administration issued notices to them.
-Sharmila, a widow of cricketer Mansoor Ali Khan Pataudi and mother of actor Saif Ali Khan, has claimed ownership of the assets.
+BHOPAL: Veteran actress Sharmila Tagore has filed a grievance on behalf of the Bhopal royal circle of relatives towards occupants of top residential belongings inside the picturesque Koh-e-Fiza Place Bhopal, following which the district administration notified them.
+Sharmila, the widow of cricketer Mansoor Ali Khan Pataudi and mother of actor Saif Ali Khan, has claimed ownership of the assets.
 Pataudi was the rightful heir of the royal circle of relatives of Bhopal’s princely country as he changed into the grandson of the final Nawab of Bhopal, Hamidullah Khan.

 “A couple of months again, Sharmila Tagore had claimed possession of the land of Dar-us-Salam, residential belonging in Koh-e-Fiza, and urged to get this property evicted.
 We have now served the notices to the existing occupants – Azam Khan and Nawab Raza – to furnish their replies.
 These individuals had been named by using her,” Tehsildar, Bairagarh circle, Ajay Pratap Singh Patel stated.

-He stated the management was still waiting for the reply windows 10 where my files are.
-The actress reportedly stated in her written grievance to the district manager that those humans (Syed Nawab Raza and Azam) trespassed into her belongings.
-In the criticism, she also alleged that they, together with a few anti-social elements, broke locks of the house and stole a few treasured antiques, articles, furnishings, and so forth.
+He stated the management was still waiting for the reply on Windows 10, where my files are.
+In her written grievance to the district manager, the actress reportedly said that those humans (Syed Nawab Raza and Azam) trespassed into her belongings.
+In the criticism, she also alleged that they, together with a few anti-social elements, broke the house locks and stole a few treasured antiques, articles, furnishings, etc.

-Fiduciary” is basically defined by Black’s Law Dictionary as a term derived from a Roman law which means, as a noun, a person or legal entity, holding the character of a trustee, concerning the trust and confidence involved as scrupulous good-faith and candor towards another’s affairs.
-A fiduciary also has duties described as involving good faith, trust, special confidence, and candor toward another’s interests.
-Typical fiduciary duties are imposed on and include such relationships as executor, administrator, trustee, real estate agents, attorneys, and, of course, property managers.
+Fiduciary” is defined by Black’s Law Dictionary as a term derived from a Roman law, which means, as a noun, a person or legal entity, holding the character of a trustee, concerning the trust and confidence involved as scrupulous good faith and honesty towards another’s affairs.
+A fiduciary also has duties that involve good faith, trust, special confidence, and honesty toward another’s interests.
+Typical fiduciary duties are imposed on and include such relationships as executor, administrator, trustee, real estate agents, attorneys, and property managers.

 Read More Article:

 The way I always explain it to clients, using my hands to demonstrate, is that my interests end at the top of my head (one hand at the crown of my head), but the client’s interest rise above and beyond my head and take precedent over my own (holding both of my hands above my head in a clasped position).
-Most people understand the gesture and comprehend that my interests are much lower than those of the clients in our relationship as a property manager and a lawyer.
+Most people understand the gesture and comprehend that my interests are much lower than those of the clients in our relationship as property managers and lawyers.

 Common Fiduciary Duties Owed by Property Managers

-Since a property manager is a fiduciary, they must act with the highest good faith and fair dealing concerning the owner’s asset and disclose all material information that may affect its decision-making.
-They can’t in any way, shape, or form act adversely to the owner’s interests.
-This may sound easy, but some situations arise that tempt even the best property managers to sometimes not act in their client’s best interests to suit their own self-interested convenience.
+Since property managers are fiduciary, they must act with the highest good faith and fair dealing concerning the owner’s asset and disclose all material information that may affect their decision-making.
+They can’t work adversely to the owner’s interests in any way, shape, or form.
+This may sound easy, but some situations tempt even the best property managers to sometimes not act in their client’s best interests to suit their convenience.
 Unfortunate as that may sound, it happens regularly.

-The following is a shortlist of common sense duties, rights, and wrongs when a fiduciary relationship exists between a manager and an owner.
+The following is a short list of common sense duties, rights, and wrongs when a manager and an owner have a fiduciary relationship.
 A manager should have a written agreement with their clients and may even be legally entitled to profit from services they provide to the owner; however, a manager may not secretly profit from this relationship.
 For example, a manager may charge an eight percent markup on materials and services provided by vendors to the owner’s property.

-This is legal and acceptable, provided that the agreement between the parties is in concert with the markup.
-If this markup was not in agreement, then the law requires a property manager to disgorge or relinquish any secret profits derived from the relationship.
+This is legal and acceptable, provided that the agreement between the parties corresponds with the markup.
+If this markup was not in agreement, the law requires a property manager to disgorge or relinquish any secret profits from the relationship.
 There are so many possible examples of this.
 Still, a common one is a manager making a percentage profit on work and services provided to their clients but not disclosed, like a new roof, bathroom remodels, repairs to interior walls, etc.

-A property manager is required to disclose any rental offers received along with documentation of those offers such that the property owner is well informed about all potential tenants.
-It is easy for a manager to fail to provide names of potential tenants that don’t necessarily qualify or are poor credit risks as this would involve more work for the manager.
+A property manager must disclose any rental offers received along with documentation of those offers so that the property owner is well-informed about all potential tenants.
+It is easy for a manager to fail to provide names of potential tenants who don’t necessarily qualify or have poor credit risks, as this would involve more work for the manager.

-A property manager is statutorily required to act for the sole benefit of the asset owner in matters that evolve from the relationship, whether or not those matters are seemingly insignificant or they are significantly material.
+A property manager is statutorily required to act for the sole benefit of the asset owner in matters that evolve from the relationship, whether or not those matters are seemingly insignificant or significantly material.
 Information about a tenant who falls behind on their rent must be immediately communicated to the asset owner.
-If your management company uses a software system that allows an “Owner Portal, this information is readily available to see, and anytime one has access to the internet.
+If your management company uses a software system that allows an “Owner Portal, this information is readily available to see, and anytime one can access the internet.

 Suppose a manager receives information that a tenant has caused property damage.
 The owner should be notified as soon as feasibly possible.
 It is easy for the manager not to disclose this information for fear of confronting the disgruntled owner or just not wanting to deal with the conflict associated with that situation.